 Step 1.
 End cap must be on syringe barrel when inserting plunger.

 Step 2.
 Carefully insert reusable plunger into base of syringe barrel until it snaps into place, then remove end cap and gently apply pressure to the plunger until paste is seen at the tip of the syringe barrel.

 Step 3.
 Return end cap to tip of paste syringe.

 Step 2.
-Determine weight of horse and insure the horse’s mouth
+Determine weight of horse and ensure the horse’s mouth contains no feed.

 Step 4.
 Remove end cap from tip of syringe barrel.